Back

 • By creating a target and establishing relationships between targets, the ID attribute that is the primary key of the target, the creation date, the update date that are required as standard, and the foreign key attribute of the parent reference are automatically set.

-• Add required target attributes for non-auto generated attributes.However, for 'target' in a parent-child relationship, the same attribute as that of the parent should be not set for the child.
-It is sufficient if there is a relationship in which the parent's attribute can be obtained by referencing the parent with the foreign key attribute.
+• Add any required attributes that are not automatically generated.
+However, in a parent-child relationship, the same attribute as that of the parent should be not set for the child.
+A smart relationship is that the parent's attribute can be obtained by referencing the parent with an attribute called a foreign key.
 Eliminate duplication of parent-child attributes (one of 'target' attributes normalization).

 • Attributes required for Polymorphic relationships and STI inheritance are automatically set (Polymorphic and STI can be ignored if not necessary.)